Name: Kiyla Armstead

 When I hear that my voice inspired others who are older than me or come from a completely different background, I’m in awe.
 It really shows that it doesn’t matter your generation or socio-economic or cultural background, when you’re hit by inspiration and influence, you’re just hit in every way.
 It never mattered to me whether I could directly relate to an experience of someone that I was helping through my work, all that mattered to me was that they needed what I was working towards.
 As someone who is now pursuing storytelling through film, I don’t want to just tell my story.
 That’s actually the problem with Hollywood now.
 I want to tell a wide range of stories, not because I relate…but because someone out there does.

 From hearing my voice, my community knows that their voice matters as well.
-I’m willing to be the one who drills through the concrete ceiling, because let’s be honest, it’s more than a glass ceiling that holds back people like me from opportunities.
+I’m willing to be the one who drills through the concrete ceiling because let’s be honest, it’s more than a glass ceiling that holds back people like me from opportunities.
 I am intentional about volunteering with youth from under-resourced backgrounds because they need to see me.
 They need to see that it’s possible and that it’s not just a fairy godmother who swishes a wand that can get you out of the cellar.

 Where will your voice lead next?

 I’m excited to actually pursue my passions in life.
 There’s been so much that has been suppressed and I’m ready to let it out.
 I plan to take more [calculated] risks that are going to drive impact for others.
 There’s no reward in playing it safe.
-No reward of remaining in fear.
+No reward for remaining in fear.
 That’s not how you inspire and it’s darn sure not how to break age-old narratives.
 I want to be the person who builds a new kind of table, instead of just having my head down hoping for someone to give me a seat.
 I’m going to launch a few projects with some friends.
 It’s amazing to see what you can accomplish with a camp around you.
-I’m very excited to lean on the knowledge of others and push heavily to give it my all, because they deserve that.
+I’m very excited to lean on the knowledge of others and push heavily to give it my all because they deserve that.
 I deserve that.

-Kiyla Armstead is a writer, content creator, fashion-lover, home culinary star, and lifelong learner.
+Kiyla Armstead is a writer, content creator, fashion-lover, home culinary star, and a lifelong learner.
 She is a proud “cultural cultivator” focusing on pushing the narratives of individuals of color and women through storytelling and media.
 Outside of that, Kiyla has spent the past 2.5 years at Facebook/Instagram working with agencies on their digital media strategies.
 Kiyla recently launched her aromatherapy and skincare business, @GidanUzuri

 “ Everything is a lesson.
 You just have to choose if you’re going to study.
 If you can’t learn the lesson, you’ll just go to the summer school of life to learn it again” – Kiyla Armstead